 We will be subject to a U.S. federal income tax rate of approximately 21%; however, we expect to generate net operating losses to offset taxable income for 2019 and 2020.
 Accordingly, we do not expect to pay meaningful U.S. federal income taxes during those periods.
-We estimate that cash distributions from Rattler LLC of approximately \$\frac{1}{2}\$ million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$\frac{1}{2}\$ million per quarter).
-If the underwriters exercise in full their option to purchase additional common units, we estimate that cash distributions from Rattler LLC of approximately \$\frac{1}{2}\$ million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$\frac{1}{2}\$ million per quarter).
+We estimate that cash distributions from Rattler LLC of approximately \$38 million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$9.5 million per quarter).
+If the underwriters exercise in full their option to purchase additional common units, we estimate that cash distributions from Rattler LLC of approximately \$43.7 million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$10.9 million per quarter).
 Our future tax liability may be greater than expected if we do not generate net operating losses sufficient to offset taxable income or if tax authorities challenge certain of our tax positions.
 In order to pay any contemplated distributions to our common unitholders, we must receive cash distributions from Rattler LLC sufficient to pay U.S. federal income tax on the income allocated to us by Rattler LLC in addition to the cash necessary to pay such distributions.

-Because we will own a % membership interest in Rattler LLC at the completion of this offering (or a % membership interest in Rattler LLC if the underwriters exercise in full their option to purchase additional common units), for Rattler LLC to distribute \$ million in cash to us (or \$ million in cash to us if the underwriters exercise in full their option to purchase additional common units), Rattler LLC must generate cash available for distribution of at least \$ million.
+Because we will own a 25% membership interest in Rattler LLC at the completion of this offering (or a 29% membership interest in Rattler LLC if the underwriters exercise in full their option to purchase additional common units), for Rattler LLC to distribute \$38 million in cash to us (or \$43.7 million in cash to us if the underwriters exercise in full their option to purchase additional common units), Rattler LLC must generate cash available for distribution of at least \$151.5 million.

-On a pro forma basis, assuming we had completed this offering and related transactions on January 1, 2018, Rattler LLC's unaudited pro forma cash available for distribution for the year ended December 31, 2018 would have been a deficit of approximately \$ million.
-Therefore, Rattler LLC would not have had sufficient cash available to pay distributions on the Rattler LLC Units, and we would not have had sufficient cash available to pay distributions on our common units, for the year ended December 31, 2018.
+On a pro forma basis, assuming we had completed this offering and related transactions on January 1, 2018, Rattler LLC's unaudited pro forma cash available for distribution for the year ended December 31, 2018 and the twelve months ended March 31, 2019, after accounting for a \$151.5 million distribution to unitholders of Rattler LLC for such respective periods, would have been a deficit of approximately \$204 million and \$94 million, respectively.
+Therefore, Rattler LLC would not have had sufficient cash available to pay distributions on the Rattler LLC Units, and we would not have had sufficient cash available to pay distributions on our common units, for either period.

-We believe, based on our financial forecast and related assumptions included in "Cash Distribution Policy and Restrictions on Distributions-Estimated EBITDA and Distributable Cash Flow for the Twelve Months Ending March 31, 2020," we will generate sufficient cash available for distribution to support the payment of our initially contemplated quarterly distribution of \$ per common unit (or \$ per common unit on an annualized basis) on all of our common units.
+We believe, based on our financial forecast and related assumptions included in "Cash Distribution Policy and Restrictions on Distributions-Estimated EBITDA and Distributable Cash Flow for the Twelve Months Ending June 30, 2020," we will generate sufficient cash available for distribution to support the payment of our initially contemplated quarterly distribution of \$0.25 per common unit (or \$1.00 per common unit on an annualized basis) on all of our common units.
 However, we do not have a legal obligation to pay quarterly distributions and we might not pay quarterly distributions to our common unitholders in any quarter.
 Our actual results of operations, cash flow and financial condition during the forecast period may vary from the forecast, and there is no guarantee that we will make quarterly cash distributions to our common unitholders at the contemplated quarterly distribution rate or at all.
 Please read "Cash Distribution Policy and Restrictions on Distributions."